 bowing a violin

-Can a violin play two notes at the same time?
+Can a violin produce two notes at the same time?

 I am so excited to answer this question!
 And for once, the answer is simply… yes!
 The fact that the violin can play two notes at the same time is actually one of my favorite characteristics of the instrument.
 It is also a relatively rare quality for an instrument to have.